kraken-tech/django-integrity/README.md

 and it would be much easier to catch.

 More generally,
-if you have custom deferrable constraint, it may be useful to change the default behaviour with these tools.
+if you have a custom deferrable constraint, it may be useful to change the default behaviour with these tools.

 ## Refining `IntegrityError`